 Utilise our #DoSomethingNewNZ hashtag in your social media to give your post a larger audience.
 This also gives Tourism New Zealand exposure to your content so we can consider it for use it across our platforms for added impact.
 For more guidance and support with social media and how to leverage Tourism New Zealand’s social media, watch the webinar.

 - Join our webinar series

 We run a series of regular webinars to make sure industry are well informed and supported.
-These include:
+Check for upcoming webinars.

 What else can you do?

 Qualmark helps businesses become more sustainable from a people, planet and profit perspective, by not only assessing your business, but working with you to ensure your business remains competitive and current in the changing operating environment.
 Membership is currently free until further notice, and all tourism businesses can gain additional support through the Tourism Advisory Support Service.